JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 ---
-title: "Having a look to KeyStatic CMS"
+title: "Having a look to KeyStatic CMS.
+Markdown Powering Websites."
 date: 2025-03-22T20:20:21+01:00
 draft: false
 tags: ["Dev","Web"]
 description: 'KeyStatic.
 Creating a website for a moto blogger.
 Now with a cool CMS powered user interface.'
 url: 'understanding-keystatic-cms'
 ---

+In this post, we will see:

+1. How to setup Keystatic CMS
+2. Explain [markdown](#markdown-vs-mdx-vs-markdoc) and share some tools

 > Thanks to [Jankraus](https://jankraus.net/2025/02/25/a-simple-guide-to-using-astro-with-keystatic/)